 GREENVILLE, SC – March 13, 2014 – Scammers are now using Caller ID spoofing technology and a look-alike website to scam Verizon Wireless users.
 The Better Business Bureau(BBB) urges consumers to avoid sharing personal information with callers who claim to be from Verizon.

-Consumers report receiving calls allegedly from Verizon’s “Technical Support,” and the call is a recorded message saying they are eligible to receive a voucher for their account and need to visit a website to claim it.
-The web address often contains the word “Verizon” in the URL name and the value of the voucher.
+Consumers report receiving calls allegedly from Verizon’s “Technical Support.”
+The call is a recorded message saying you are eligible to receive a voucher for your account and you need to visit a website to claim it.
+The web address contains the word “Verizon” in the URL name and the value of the voucher.
 As an example, one version of the scam uses “verizon54.com.”

-“Since Verizon Wireless is one of the nation’s largest cell phone providers, they’re prime targets for scammers,” says Kim States, BBB President.
+“Since Verizon Wireless is one of the nation’s largest cell phone providers, they and their customers are an easy target for scammers,” says Vee Daniel, president & CEO of the Better Business Bureau serving Upstate SC.
 “Consumers need to be aware of suspicious phone calls and fake websites in order to keep their personal information safe.”

 Here are ways to spot and avoid this phishing scam:

 As a private,non-profit organization, the purpose of the Better Business Bureau is to promote an ethical marketplace.
 BBBs help resolve buyer/seller complaints by means of conciliation, mediation and arbitration.
 BBBs also review advertising claims, online business practices and charitable organizations.
 BBBs develop and issue reports on businesses and nonprofit organizations and encourage people to check out a company or charity before making a purchase or donation.